aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

 8. Edit the converted EC2NodeClass file manually:

-   * Specify your AWS role where there is a `your AWS role Here` placeholder.
+   * Specify your AWS role where there is a `KARPENTER_NODE_ROLE` placeholder.
-   * Otherwise check the file for accuracy.
+   * Otherwise, check the file for accuracy.

 9. When you are satisfied with your EC2NodeClass file, apply it as follows: